LionMarc/ng-simple-state-management/docs/state.md

 # State and feature state

-The state is nothing else than a dictionary used to associate a _feature key_ to a _feature state_ object.
+The state is the global object that contains all data to be shared among components and with a lifetime greater than a component's lifetime.

+The state contains all the defined feature states.

 ```javascript title="State"
 --8<-- "projects/ngssm-store/src/lib/state.ts"